Lower your hairline. Raise your confidence.

-This procedure is for women and men who were born with a very high hairline and a long forehead, sometimes jokingly referred to as a “fivehead.”
-This procedure lowers the hairline, which creates a shorter forehead and a more balanced appearance to the face.
-It reduces the vertical height of the forehead and can be combined with a browlift if desired.
-To advance the hairline, an incision is made right at the hairline.
-Dissection is performed in the plane under the scalp all the way to the back of the head.
-Once all of the scalp tissue is loosened, the whole scalp is brought forward.
-Extra skin from the forehead is removed, and very careful stitches are placed to seal the hairline to the new, lower forehead.
+At Face Forward Houston Hairline Advancement is for women and men who were born with a very high hairline and a long forehead – sometimes jokingly referred to as a “fivehead.”
+This procedure lowers the hairline, which creates a shorter forehead and balances your facial proportions.
+Not only does it reduce the vertical height of the forehead, it can also be combined with a browlift if desired.
+To advance the hairline, an incision is made a few hairs behind the hairline.
+Dr. Rodman uses her specialized diagonal technique called a trichophytic incision to help hairs grow through the scar when it’s healed.
+The scalp is elevated, all the way to the back of the head.
+Once all of the tissue is loosened, the whole scalp is brought forward.
+Extra, overlapping skin from the forehead is removed, and very careful layers of stitches are placed to seal the hairline to the new, lower forehead.

 But what about the scar?

-As the scar heals, it will go through many phases.
-It takes a full year for the scar to heal.
-The first week it has stitches.
-After one week those stitches come out and it may look a bit raw for another week.
+As the scar heals over the course of a year, it will go through many phases.
+Stitches are left in the hairline for the first week.
+One week after a hairline advancement Houston patients will have to return to the clinic for removal of these stitches, and it may look a bit raw for another week.
 By one month, much of the scar has sealed and healed and is usually looking good.
-Between months 2-4 the scar begins to look red.
-It may look worse than it did a month before.
-That is totally normal, and actually a good sign!
+Between months 2-4, the scar begins to look red and it may even look worse than it did a month before.
+This is completely normal, and actually a good sign!
 The redness is caused by new blood vessels growing in, which heal and remodel the scar.
-If you were to look with a magnifying glass, you can see hundreds of tiny blood vessels growing into the scar tissue.
-From far away the blood vessels just makes the scar look red.
+If you were to look with a magnifying glass, you could see hundreds of tiny blood vessels growing into the scar tissue.
+From far away, the blood vessels just make the scar look red.
 This process is called “neovascularization” and means everything is healing well.
-By month 6 the redness fades and the scar starts to turn white.
+By month six, the redness fades, and the scar starts to turn white.
 It will continue to contract (become smaller) and flatten.
-The changes become less at this point, but the scar will continue to remodel and improve.
+The changes become less dramatic at this point, but the scar will continue to remodel and improve.